dalathegreat/Nissan-LEAF-Inverter-Upgrade/README.md

 291A0-3NA0A - 80kW

 ## Example installation pics and wiring info
 Here's where the CAN-bridge attaches, behind the glovebox on the left connector going into the VCM.
+The EV-CAN is a twisted pair green/blue cable.
+Cut it and install the CAN-bridge wires there.
+The other two wires that the CAN-bridge needs is +12V constant(red wire) and GND(black wire). +12V constant can be taken from many places, e.g. OBD2port.

 ![name-of-you-image](https://github.com/dalathegreat/Nissan-LEAF-Inverter-Upgrade/blob/main/CAN-bridge1.jpeg)
 ![name-of-you-image](https://github.com/dalathegreat/Nissan-LEAF-Inverter-Upgrade/blob/main/CAN-bridge2.jpeg)